abdullahimubarak935-creator/gore/README.md

 - ✅ **Memory Safe**: Go's GC protects you from buffer overflows (but not from Cacodemons) (WIP - 95% complete)
 - ✅ **Cross Compilation**: Build for any target from any platform

+### Missing Features
+- One instance per process: Still has a lot of the original global variables, which prevent multiple instances from running
+- Random exported consts: The original C code used the standard convention of all upper case for const/enum values.
+This results in the Go code assuming these are exported values, when really they're internal state info
+- Nice external API for state inspection: It would be good to be able to change the running state externally, without exposing everything in such a raw way
+- `unsafe`: There are still some instances of `unsafe` in the code.
+It would be good to get rid of these to have better bounds access guarantees

 ## 🚀 INSTALLATION

 ### Prerequisites